What is the instrument used to take core samples of trees called?

 Study for the North Carolina Envirothon Forestry Test.
 Enhance your knowledge on forestry with multiple choice questions, each complete with hints and explanations.
 Prepare effectively to succeed in your exam!

 The instrument used to take core samples of trees is known as an increment borer.
-This tool is specifically designed to extract a cylindrical piece of wood, or core, from a tree trunk without significantly damaging the tree.
-By doing so, it allows foresters and researchers to analyze the tree's growth rings, which provide valuable information regarding the tree's age, growth rates, and history of environmental conditions.
+This specialized tool allows foresters and researchers to extract a narrow core of wood from a tree without causing significant damage to the tree itself.
+The core obtained contains multiple growth rings, which provide valuable information about the age of the tree, its growth rate, and environmental conditions over time.

 Subscribe